cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/register-drep.md

 Delegated representatives (DReps) serve as the community's spokesperson, actively participating in voting on governance actions and advocating for the community's collective interests.
 DReps hold significant responsibilities in the governance process, voting on important system updates.
 Approval depends on the governance action type and requires a majority vote from the corresponding governance bodies.

-DReps can register on chain using Ed25519 keys, Native scripts or Plutus scripts.
+DReps can register on chain using Ed25519 keys, Simple scripts or Plutus scripts.

 import Tabs from '@theme/Tabs';